-John Nickson is one of Britain’s most experienced fundraising directors and philanthropy experts.
-He was head of fundraising for The British Council, English National Opera, The Royal Academy of Arts and Tate.
-He also has experience as a donor, trustee, mentor and advisor to education, arts and development charities for almost forty years.
+John Nickson has worked in the public, private and not for profit sectors for fifty years and is one of Britain’s most experienced fundraising directors.
+He was responsible for fundraising at The British Council, English National Opera, The Royal Academy of Arts and Tate.
+He also has experience as a donor, trustee, mentor and advisor to education, arts and development charities.

-After six years working in the theatre as an actor and producer, John joined The British Council and became head of information and business relations.
+After six years working in the theatre as an actor and producer, John joined The British Council and became head of Information and Business Relations.
 He joined English National Opera in 1989 as Director of Development and subsequently also became responsible for Communications.
-In 1996, John became Director of Development and Director of The Royal Academy of Arts Trust.
-In 2005, he joined Tate as Director of The Tate Foundation with responsibility for all Tate’s fundraising.
-He retired from Tate in 2011 to focus on philanthropic research, writing and a portfolio of Trustee duties.
+In 1996, John became Director of Development and Director of the Royal Academy of Arts Trust.
+In 2005, he joined Tate as Director of the Tate Foundation with responsibility for all Tate’s fundraising.
+Under his leadership, Tate raised more than £250 million to expand Tate Modern and transform Tate Britain and Tate St Ives.
+He retired from Tate in 2011.

 John is an advisor and mentor and has worked with the Clore Leadership Programme, English National Ballet, Tate, Fuel, English Touring Opera, dreamthinkspeak , Halle Orchestra, Mansfield College at Oxford University, The Van Gogh Museum and The National Maritime Museum in Amsterdam, The Foundling Museum, The Orchestra of The Age of Enlightenment, The London Legacy Development Corporation and Greenhouse Sports amongst others.